AndersLemme/ai-sdk-project/README.md

 # ai-sdk-project
 Repo to keep track of AI e2e project to craete a ML pipeline for edge computer.

+# notes
+Should i remove AI_Software_Development_Kit from repo and just link to download refrence

 # Venv